Vlad382/skoltech_courses/Geostatistics and Reservoir Simulation/README.md

 Finite Volume Method with Inhomogenous Parameters for Realistic Geological Models based on SPE10

-**Occupation**
+*Create a convenient method for geostatistical geneartion of geological fields with SGeMS (The Stanford Geostatistical Modeling Software).
+Implement FVM with inhomogenous parameters*

+**Results**

-Created a convenient API for SGeMS (The Stanford Geostatistical Modeling Software).
-Made an access to kriging and co-kriging algorithms via [PySgems](https://github.com/robinthibaut/pysgems) library.
+ - Created a convenient API for SGeMS
+ - Made an access to kriging and co-kriging algorithms via [PySgems](https://github.com/robinthibaut/pysgems) library
+ - FVM is implemented

-Examples of creating similar models to SPE 10 model 2 by taking random points/wells data from the original model with kriging and co-kriging.
+ - Examples of creating similar models based on SPE 10 model 2 by taking random points/wells data from the original model with kriging and co-kriging are provided

 **P.S.** No report was needed, slides only.